Spinning pinwheel: Guidelines, tools and methods for developers

 Instruments is an application that comes with the Mac OS X Developer Tools.
 Along with its other functions, it allows the user to monitor and sample applications that are either not responding or performing a lengthy operation.
 Each time an application does not respond and the spinning wait cursor is activated, Instruments can sample the process to determine which code is causing the application to stop responding.
 With this information, the developer can rewrite code to avoid the cursor being activated.

 Apple's guidelines suggest that developers try to avoid invoking the spinning wait cursor, and instead suggest using other user interface indicators, such as an asynchronous progress indicator.

-Alternate names

-The spinning wait cursor is commonly referred to as The (Spinning) x (of Death/Doom).
-The most common words or phrases x can be replaced with include: